protubero/beanstore/README.md

 * Read the file from the beginning to the end, extracting all change events
 * Build up a interim store with map based entities only by applying the change events one after the other
 * Applying migrations or, if the store is new, apply the store init code
-* the interim store is transformed into the actual store.
+* The interim store is transformed into the actual store.
 For bean based entities the respective maps are replaced by bean instances.

 At this point, various situations can arise that the library must take action on